Rumman-Sadik/node-js-project/README.md

 to Run the server
-type in the terminal:
+copy this in the terminal:

+cd "chefer-express"
 node server.js

-Server will run on:
+-Server will run on:
 http://localhost:3000